OpenZFS: Microsoft Windows

+A newer open source port of ZFS which is considered a BETA release, can be found also on GitHub.

 Version history

 Pool versions and feature flags

 Originally, version numbers of the pool and file system were incremented as new features were introduced, in order to designate the on-disk file system format and available features.
 This worked well when a single entity controlled the development of ZFS, and this versioning scheme is still in use with the ZFS in Oracle Solaris.

 In a more distributed development model, having a single version number is far from ideal as all implementations of OpenZFS would need to agree on all changes to the on-disk file system format.
 The solution selected by OpenZFS was to introduce feature flags as a new versioning system that tags on-disk format changes with unique names, and supports both completely independent format changes and format changes that depend on each other.
 A pool can be moved and used between OpenZFS implementations as long as all feature flags in use by the pool are supported by both implementations.

 In OpenZFS, the pool version is permanently set to 5000, signifying that the pool indicates new features by setting or unsetting ZFS feature flags rather than by incrementing the pool version.
 The number 5000 was chosen because it is expected to never conflict with version numbers given by Oracle.
 Legacy version numbers still exist for pool versions 1–28.
 Future on-disk format changes are enabled / disabled independently via these feature flags.

 Legacy version numbers still exist for pool versions 1–28, and are implied by the pool version 5000; the initial proposal was to use 1000 as the pool version.
 Future on-disk format changes are enabled and disabled independently via feature flags.

 Feature flags are exposed as pool properties, following these naming scheme rules: